OpenResilienceInitiative/.github/WORKFLOW_DEPLOYMENT_GUIDE.md

 ### Q: Do I need to add workflows manually to each repository?

 **A:** No!
-The deployment script does it automatically.
-Just run it once.
+The deployment script does it automatically and pushes directly to main.
+No manual action needed after initial setup.

 ### Q: What if I update the reusable workflow?